Yellow sticker (defect notice)

 A defect notice ( yellow sticker or, work order) means your vehicle cannot be driven on Western Australian roads after the expiry date shown on the notice.
 Find out what to do about a defect notice so your vehicle can be used again.

-To have a compliance notice cleared/removed, you must arrange for your vehicle to be inspected at an Authorised Inspection Station within 14 days of the expiry date on the compliance notice.
-To find a centre or station near you, refer to vehicle inspection locations
+You need to fix the defect and arrange for your vehicle to be inspected at an Authorised Inspection Station (AIS) within 14 days of the expiry date on the defect notice.
+To find an AIS near you, refer to vehicle inspection locations.

-Provided the vehicle is licensed (registered), and then only if the vehicle fault for which the Compliance Notice was issued has been rectified, the vehicle may be driven to an Authorised Inspection Station to be inspected.
+If the vehicle is licensed (registered), and the vehicle fault for which the defect notice was issued has been rectified, the vehicle may be driven to an AIS.

-If the vehicle becomes unlicensed (unregistered), a temporary movement permit is required.
+If the vehicle is unlicensed (unregistered), a temporary movement permit is required.

 Refer to Get my vehicle inspected or moved to find out more.

 If you have sold, or otherwise disposed of the vehicle, you must notify us of the new owner to ensure that vehicle licence renewals are directed to the new owner.